Some of us distrust God because we question the fairness of his salvation plan.

 He holds us accountable only for what we know and could readily learn about his salvation plan.
 He does not hold us responsible for what we do not know and could never learn.

-The more we know to be true about his salvation plan in this life, the more we must answer for in the next life.
+The more we understand about his salvation plan in this life, the more we must answer for in the next life.

-Those who casually disregard or overtly reject this knowledge disqualify themselves for heaven.
+Those who casually disregard or overtly reject this knowledge disqualify themselves from heaven.

 Salvation Plan Basics